🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Bias 4: Status Quo Bias

-Existing market prices function as an anchor point that traders treat as inherently sound.
-When substantial fresh information warrants a 10-cent shift, status quo bias constrains actual movement to merely 3-4 cents.
-Traders who incorporate information fully unlock profitable opportunities from this sluggish adjustment.
+Existing market valuations function as an anchor that traders treat as inherently reliable.
+When substantial fresh evidence warrants a 10-cent adjustment, status quo bias typically constrains movement to merely 3-4 cents.
+Participants who incorporate information completely unlock exploitable price-movement patterns.

 Bias 5: Hindsight Bias

-Once outcomes materialise, people retrospectively convince themselves they foresaw the result.
-This cognitive distortion undermines honest evaluation of forecasting skill — inflating perceptions of personal predictive ability.
+Once outcomes materialise, individuals retrospectively convince themselves they foresaw the result.
+This retrospective distortion undermines honest self-evaluation regarding forecast quality — inflating perceived predictive capability.

 Bias 6: Confirmation Bias